DataverseLabs/pyinterpolate-conference-materials/2022/geopython/workshops.md

 Area-to-Point Kriging requires two data sources:

-1. Polygons (blocks) with rates, usually presented as a choropleth map.
+1. Polygons (blocks) with rates are usually presented as a choropleth map.
-2. Point-support data, representing denominator of our rates.
-It could be a population (where we analyze number of disease cases per population), time (where we analyze number of endangered species counts per time spent on observations in a given region), or depth (number of grade counts per depth of the sampling hole).
+2. Point-support data, representing the denominator of our rates.
+It could be a population (where we analyze the number of disease cases per population), time (where we explore the number of endangered species counts per time spent on observations in a given region), or depth (number of grade counts per depth of the sampling hole).

-Algorithm must know index and value column names of a block and value column name of a point-support.
+The algorithm must know the index and value column names of a block and the value column name of a point-support.

 ```python
 BLOCKS = '/content/drive/MyDrive/data_geopython_2022/cancer_data.shp'